A Middle Eastern-inspired menu served in a Cave of Wonders full of Aladdin party ideas

 Jeweled Jasmine Rice

 This makes the whole house smell incredible!
-I cooked up some Jasmine Minute Rice before the party and left it hanging out in the pot.
-Then all I had to do was caramelize shallots with butter, add some Middle Eastern spices and honey (yes, honey!), toss with rice, then add the jewels: pistachios, cranberries, and pomegranate arils.
+Here caramelized shallots are tossed with butter, Middle Eastern spices, honey, rice, and the “jewels”: pistachios, cranberries, and pomegranate arils.
 It’s almost too pretty to eat!
-Weirdly enough, this dish is just as good served cold.
 Get the recipe here.

 Banana Trifle

-I struggled with what dessert to serve at Aladdin until my best friend Sarah said, “Why not something with bananas for Abu?”
-She’s a keeper, that one.
 This trifle layers my Banana Bread with a cream cheese pudding, banana slices, shortbread cookies, and vanilla whipped cream.
 It’s better made two days in advance, making it a great choice for a dinner party.
 Get the recipe here.